djfm/ntsmphc-scraper/README.md

 Now that the base mechanism of discovering and going through all of the URLs of a website starting at a given domain is in place, I plan to add more feature as needed for my work.

+Oh and the UI is a web one, written in React.